Budgeting Ideas and Tips

 Shop smart.
-If you buy your groceries online, you may save time.
-If you go to the store, always bring a list to minimize impulse buying and browsing time.
+Buying groceries online may save you time.
+If you go to the store, bring a list to minimize impulse buying and browsing time.
 Join your market’s “shopper’s club” to take advantage of weekly specials.
-Design your menu based on weekly sales while taking advantage of manufacturer’s coupons (available online as well as in the paper).
+Design menus based on weekly sales and take advantage of manufacturer’s coupons.
 Whenever possible, buy generic brands.

 Take control of your credit cards.
-Try not to carry a balance on your cards; this will save you money.
+Avoid carrying a balance on your cards; this will save you money, as you won’t be charged interest.
 Additionally, use credit cards that don’t charge an annual fee.

 Avoid late fees.
 Pay your bills on time and online.
 Late fees add up and they may have a negative effect on your credit rating.
 If you do miss a payment, call the creditor and ask to have the late fee waived.

 Avoid ATM fees.
 If you can, bank locally and use your financial institution’s ATM for cash withdrawals so that you won’t be charged a fee.
 Some financial institutions have ATM agreements that allow you to use specific machines without a charge – learn what’s available to you to save money.

 Buy used books.
 There are numerous websites where you can buy, sell, or even swap books.
 If you and your friends need the same books or several titles, try buying your purchases together to save on shipping or even qualify for free shipping.